 He advised lido groups to start that process at the very beginning of their campaigns.

 An alternative is to form a community interest company (CIC), which like CIOs has some of the advantages of a social enterprise but has a more flexible legal structure and directors can receive dividends from surpluses, although they have to pay corporation tax.

-Paul said an ‘immensely helpful’ discovery for Cleveland Pools was a charity, Quartet Community Foundation in Bristol, which was set up to advise and support other charities.
+Paul said an ‘immensely helpful’ discovery for Cleveland Pools was a charity, Voscur in Bristol, which was set up to advise and support other charities.

 Paul revealed that Cleveland was dealt a substantial blow when their stage two bid for National Lottery Heritage Fund funding was rejected in 2018.
 But rather than pack in their 15-year campaign, they used the rejection to step up their strategy and they ‘blitzed’ the next application, eventually securing £4.7 million.

 “Don’t be disheartened by knockbacks, go and talk to the people who’ve perhaps knocked you back and find out what the real reason is you’ve not succeeded at this point… What else do you need to do,” he said.

 “Usually, when people tell you that, you’re learning something about your own project that you haven’t previously realised… ‘We’ve got a gaping hole there, we never thought of that’.
 There’s always someone out there who knows the answer.”

 Mick said the Brightlingsea board wanted to be sustainable financially and energy-wise as soon as possible, so an initial step was to get accessibility consultants in; now the lido is a ‘leading accessible pool for anybody and everybody’.